Spirit of Teaching Yoga

 Yoga can be powerfully transformational.
 This process of transformation comes from both the student’s efforts, the depth of the teachings, and the guidance they receive from their teachers.
 A student-teacher relationship is built upon mutual trust and respect.
 A teacher is not necessarily a personal friend though they can be friendly.
 Their job is to hold space for yoga.

 A teacher has positive regard for the student and guides them with patience and understanding.
 The sincere teacher does not try to convince the student, or make them “believers”.
 They are there to provide support, give direction when needed, and instruct by example.

 They are there to provide support,

 give direction when needed, and instruct by example.

 Competent teachers point out the territory, they show the student(s) how to recognize and overcome troublesome friction in their lives and how to live more fully.
 They offer practices to aid in the process.
-In my view, teachers are ineffective when they operate out of self-interest, do not maintain their own practice, or have insight into the things that they are teaching.
+In my view, teachers are ineffective when they operate out of self-interest, do not maintain their own practice, or have personal insight into the things they teach.

-When the teacher relies on giving platitudes to the students that they read in a book or offhandedly heard from somebody else, the presentation will lack potency, substance, authenticity, and compassion.
+When the teacher relies on platitudes to the students to gain favor, the relationship will lack depth, substance and potency.

 From my perspective, a teacher is there to help students discover their own capabilities rather than to artificially laud on them.
-On their best days, the teacher is an embodiment of and an empty conduit for transmitting yoga.
+On their best days, the teacher is an embodiment of and an empty conduit to transmit yoga.